symfony/symfony-docs/controller.rst

 .. tip::

-    If you haven't already created your first working page, check out :doc:`/page_creation` and then come back!
+    If you have not already created your first working page, check out :doc:`/page_creation` and then come back!

 .. index::